edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 ---
 title:    How To Start Your Restaurant Managers Training Program
 permalink: /blog/restaurant-managers-training-program/
-author: { name: Steve Pruniski, GM at the The Vig at McCormick Ranch }
 image: blog/2018-08-22-restaurant-managers-training-program.jpg
 excerpt: You know restaurants don’t run themselves; here’s how to train your people to run them even better with a dedicated restaurant manager training program.

+author: {
+  name: "Steve Pruniski",
+  title:  "GM at the The Vig at McCormick Ranch",
+  image: "blog/steve-pruniski.jpg",
+  bio: "Steve Pruniski has been in the restaurant industry for over 35 years and has worked all aspects of daily operations.
+From dishwasher to general manager, Steve’s experience with numerous management teams has helped to mold him into a knowledgeable leader in the industry."
+}
 ---

 You know restaurants don’t run themselves; here’s how to train your people to run them even better with a dedicated restaurant managers training program.